 My Approach to Helping

-As a clinical psychologist my primary goal is to provide you with symptomatic relief and improvement in functioning and well-being.
-I believe that people have the ability to improve their circumstances, symptoms, feelings, and/or thoughts even when that seems impossible.
+My primary goal is to provide you with symptomatic relief and improvement in functioning and well-being.
+I believe that people have the ability to improve their circumstances, symptoms, feelings, andor thoughts even when that seems impossible.
 I will work closely with you while we help to move you to a more positive and functional situation.

 The first step in therapy is for me to learn all about you and what has brought you to a point in your life where you are seeking help.
 I will ask you to tell me all about yourself, your life, and your current situation.
 I will work hard to listen for patterns and make connections between your past and your current situation.
 Through this process I will be able to develop a comprehensive treatment plan and have a good understanding of what therapeutic modality would work best for you.
 We will work together from that point forward collaboratively and establish a strong and mutually trusting therapeutic relationship.